ansibleguy/collection_opnsense/docs/source/modules/savepoint.rst

     :header: "Parameter", "Type", "Required", "Default", "Aliases", "Comment"
     :widths: 15 10 10 10 10 45

     "name","string","false","'create'","Action to execute.
-One of: 'create', 'revert', 'apply', 'cancel_rollback'" "revision","string","false, true if action is one of 'apply', 'revert' or 'cancel_rollback'","\-","Savepoint revision to apply, revert or cancel_rollback"
+One of: 'create', 'revert', 'apply', 'cancel_rollback', 'cancel'" "revision","string","false, true if action is one of 'apply', 'revert' or 'cancel_rollback'","\-","Savepoint revision to apply, revert or cancel_rollback"
     "controller","string","false","'filter'","Controller to manage the savepoint of.
 One of: 'source_nat', 'filter'" "api_module","string","false","'firewall'","Module to manage the savepoint of.
 Currently only supports 'firewall'"